Board of Revision (BOR)

-To file a complaint, please complete DTE Form 1 or DTE Form 1(Manufactured Home) and submit between January 1 and March 31, 2019 (post-marked no later than March 31st).
+To file a complaint, please complete DTE Form 1 or DTE Form 1(Manufactured Home) and submit between January 1 and March 31, 2024 (post-marked no later than March 31st).
+Complaints cannot be submitted via email.
 A complaint initiates a legal proceeding before the Board.
 For more information, please read the instructions or consult an attorney.
 Auditor employees cannot provide legal advice.

-- Cost estimates to repair deficiencies in your property or
+Cost estimates to repair deficiencies in your property signed by a contractor.

-- What if I donít agree with the BORís decision?
+- What if I disagree with the Board's decision?